AdaCore/gnatstudio/docs/users_guide/navigation.rst

     files in the project.

 :menuselection:`References --> Find all references...`
-    This menu is similar to the one above, except it is possible to select more precisely what kind of reference should be displayed.
-It is also possible to indicate the scope of the search, and whether the context (or caller) at each reference should be displayed.
+    Similar to the option above except that you can select more precisely what kind of reference should be displayed.
+You can also specify the scope of the search and whether the context (or caller) at each reference should be displayed.

     .. index:: primitive operations
     .. index:: overriding operations
     .. index:: methods

-    This dialog has an option :guilabel:`Include overriding and overriden operations`, which, when activated, will include references to overriden or overriding entities of the one you selected.

-    This is particularly useful when you are wondering whether you can easily modify the profile of a primitive operation or method, since you can then see what other entities will also be impacted.
-If you select only the `declaration` check box, you will see the list of all related primitive operations.
+    The option :guilabel:`Include overriding and overriden operations`, includes references to overriden or overriding entities.
+This is particularly useful when if you need to know whether you can easily modify the profile of a primitive operation or method since you can see what other entities will also be impacted.
+If you select only the `declaration` check box, you see the list of all related primitive operations.

     .. index:: imported entities

-    This dialog also allows you to find out which entities are imported from a given file/unit.
-Click on any entity from that file (for instance on the `with` line for Ada code), then select the :guilabel:`All entities imported from same file` toggle button.
-This will display in the location window the list of all entities imported from the same file as the entity selected.
+    This dialog allows you to determine which entities are imported from a given file or unit.
+Click on any entity from that file (for example on the `with` line for Ada code) and select the :guilabel:`All entities imported from same file` toggle.
+This displays in the location view the list of all entities imported from the same file.

-    In addition, if you have selected the :guilabel:`Show context` option, you will get a list of all the exact references to these entities within the file.
-Otherwise, you just get a pointer to the declaration of the imported entities.
+    Selecting the :guilabel:`Show context` option produces a list of all the references to these entities within the file.
+If that option is not selected, you just get a pointer to the declaration of the imported entities.

 :menuselection:`References --> Find all local references to *entity*`